LPF On Amp: Definition, Types, And Applications

 3. Chebyshev Low Pass Filter: Unlike the Butterworth filter, the Chebyshev filter allows for a steeper roll-off beyond the cutoff frequency.
 This results in a higher degree of attenuation for frequencies outside the passband.
 It is often used in applications where a sharper cutoff is required.

 4. Bessel Low Pass Filter: The Bessel filter provides a nearly linear phase response, which means that the output signal is delayed uniformly across the frequency range.
-This characteristic is desirable in applications where maintaining the phase relationship between different frequency components is important.
+This characteristic is desirable in where maintaining the phase relationship between different frequency components is important.

 How Does a Low Pass Filter Work?